jacobvarner/hoops-jacobvarner/_posts/2020-8-8-2020-2021-sec-basketball-roster-turnover-and-returning-contribution-roundup.md

 **Incoming Recruiting Class National Rank:** 8th (4th)

 Mason Jones leaving one year early for the NBA Draft is certainly leaving big shoes to fill, but Isaiah Joe opting to withdraw from the Draft and return gives Eric Musselman plenty of skill and experience in his own right.
-Similar to Alabama, Arkansas also loaded up with four-stars and key transfers in the off-season and will hope that they all gel well and can make the most of whatever pre-season practice the current situation allows them.
+Similar to Alabama, Arkansas also loaded up with 4-stars and key transfers in the off-season and will hope that they all gel well and can make the most of whatever pre-season practice the current situation allows them.

 Having three grad transfers joining the team will help make up for the loss of upperclassmen, but the Razorbacks are going to need their three top-100 recruits to play up to the expectations of their rankings if the Razorbacks want to offset a large amount of contribution that is missing from last season.